Cullinan is one of the world’s most celebrated diamond mines and the source of the two largest diamonds in the British Crown Jewels

 4. C-Cut Resource stated as in-situ.

-5. Factorised reserve grades and carats are derived from a Plant Recovery Factor (“PRF”) per geological facies.The PRF for the new plant (currently under construction) accounts for the efficiency of sieving (bottom cut-off), diamond liberation, concentration and recovery in the ore treatment process.
-Historic liberation factors are applied to the current plant (Brown Kimberlite = 75.8%, Grey Kimberlite – 71.4%, Hypabyssal Kimberlite = 71.8%).
+6. Factorised grades and carats are derived from a calculated Plant Recovery Factor (“PRF”).
+These factors account for the efficiency of sieving (bottom cut-off), diamond liberation and recovery in the ore treatment process.

 Cullinan Diamond Mine (Pty) Ltd (“CDM”) holds a valid new order mining right (the ‘‘Cullinan Mining Right’’) dated 4 December 2007.
 The Cullinan Mining Right was initially granted to De Beers pursuant to Item 7 of Schedule II of the MPRDA and was ceded to CDM by a notarial deed of cession on 1 July 2008 pursuant to section 11 of the MPRDA and duly notarially executed and registered in the Mineral and Petroleum Titles Registration Office. .